Emotions Feel Numb Anxiety Symptoms

 - You feel disconnected from your emotional self.

 The emotions feel numb symptoms can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel emotionally wrong once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel emotionally wrong once in a while and not that often, feel it off and on, or feel it all the time.

 The emotions feel numb symptoms may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.